 Why should your child play Mini-Hockey?

 Children develop their social and mental skills, physical strength, and character while learning how to play field hockey.
 Teamwork and active participation are key components.
 The game teaches great hand-eye coordination, team play, sportsmanship and will keep your child in shape.
 The game requires running and stamina, but can be taught to anyone.
 Every child plays as there are no trials or team selections.

-By providing a well-structured and organized MINI HOCKEY program, in addition to providing numerous children with the opportunity to learn and participate in an Olympic sport being played in over one hundred countries around the world, children develop:
+By providing a well-structured and organized DURBANVILLE DRAGONS program, in addition to providing numerous children with the opportunity to learn and participate in an Olympic sport being played in over one hundred countries around the world, children develop:

 1. Physical motor skills.

 2. An enthusiastic attitude towards participation in sport.